oauthstuff/app2app-evolution/README.md

 custom scheme before launching the browser.
 If the browser is redirected to the custom scheme the browser will exit and give the URL back to the app.
+JJH: did you consider using a claimed https url instead of custom scheme?
+Both will work, but I have a feeling the claimed https url has better security properties, and I can't see any advantage to a custom scheme. https://tools.ietf.org/html/bcp212#section-7.2 says we "SHOULD" use claimed urls when possible. requiring/allowing clients to register custom schemes seems unnecessary and probably just have a custom scheme registered for a client opens an attack surface.

+## Limitations on iOS

+If the user normally uses a browser other than the system Safari, it is at best difficult to return them to that browser in the web2app flow, and to send them to that browser in the app2web flow.

+iOS14 should improve this situation by adding a [system level preference where the user can select an alternative browser](https://developer.apple.com/documentation/xcode/allowing_apps_and_websites_to_link_to_your_content/preparing_your_app_to_be_the_default_browser_or_email_client) - however the alternative browser will not be able to share cookies/sessions with the system Safari, and it is currently believed that ASWebAuthenticationSession will always be handled by the system Safari.

 ## App2App and App2Web Solutions on Android